-Frankly, my first inclination was to simply say screw it, take all the Adventure 40 chapters down, and get on with my life and running this site…and I may still do that.
+After the Eric de Jong designed Adventure 40 came to naught frankly, my first inclination was to simply say screw it, take all the Adventure 40 chapters down, and get on with my life and running this site.

 A New Model

-What I’m thinking is to make all of the Adventure 40 posts available to anyone who wants to base a boat on them, with:
+I’m made the Adventure 40 available to anyone who wants to build the boat.

 - No licensing fee for using our specification.